ellakoa/postcard-poem/content/posts/carrots-and-sticks.md

 title: Carrots and Sticks
 description: >+
-  A Letter Postcard about a handsome young dog we had staying with us last Christmas, He bought some magic into our lives.
+  A Letter Postcard about a handsome young dog we had staying with us last
+  Christmas: Milo brought fun and magic into our lives.

 collection: Letter Postcards
 aspect: landscape